gkpty/covidtest/README.md

 - **Its Free and Open Source**
   - Enables each country to customize their own private versions while still having access to collaborations from an international community

-## Second Phase
+## Phase 2
-It would be really cool to help local organizations fighting corona virus recieve crowd funds to procure/purchase more tests, treatments and supplies.

-**Funds  in the form of**
+It would be nice to help local organizations fighting corona virus recieve crowd funds in the form of:
 1. credit card processing (local integrations)
 2. paypal integration
 3. coinbase commerce integration: crypto currencies (anonymous donations)

 # Installation
 *This section is meant for Local Governments/ONG's that will be deploying their own version of the application, or for individual developers that want to contribute to the project*